Stocks cheer prospects for low rates, oil rides pipeline outage higher

 “A softer payrolls is good for the reflation trade; the dollar weakened across the FX spectrum.
 We’ve also seen a solid bid in equity indices and futures are up.”

-On Friday the Dow Jones Industrial Average (.DJI) and the S&P 500 (.SPX) rose to record closing highs after disappointing data on the U.S. jobs market eased concerns about a spike in consumer prices. read more
+On Friday the Dow Jones Industrial Average and the S&P 500 rose to record closing highs after disappointing data on the U.S. jobs market eased concerns about a spike in consumer prices.

 In recent weeks, some investors had been placing bets that a robust U.S. economic recovery from the coronavirus pandemic would force the Federal Reserve to raise interest rates earlier than the central bank has outlined.